avikunj/Email-automation/Readme.md

     1. Add a filter of posts.
     2. Add a new filter of posts by last 24 hr.
     3. List down all the emails, role and company names in the google sheet.
+    4. Repeat this process every night so that by morning at 10:30am, 40-50 emails are sent to the hiring managers automatically.
+It can save upto 40 minutes daily which can be utilised in other productive work.
 3. Open google sheet and click on Extensions > AppScripts.
 4. Upload your resume in google drive and copy id after uploading.
 5. Create a new file named as resume-sender.gs and paste the code.